kartikk221/live-directory/README.md

 </div>

 ## Motivation
-Implementing your own template management system which consistently reads/updates template content can be tedious.
+Implementing your own template/file management system which consistently reads/updates file content can be tedious.
 LiveDirectory aims to solve that by acting as an automated file content store making a directory truly come alive.
-Built solely on the Node.js FileWatcher API with no external dependencies, LiveDirectory can be an efficient solution for fast and iterative web development.
+Powered by the efficient file watching library chokidar, LiveDirectory can be an efficient solution for fast and iterative web development.

 ## Features
 - Simple-to-use API
 - Sub-Directory Support
 - Asynchronous By Nature
-- Custom Renderer Support
 - Instantaneous Hot Reloading
 - Memory Efficient
 - Supports Windows, Linux & MacOS